Venta Belgarum: Decline

 Red Roman bricks are mixed with medieval material in this wall on St. George's Street.

 From the mid-4th century, new development at Venta halted.
 Houses fell into disrepair and the drainage system collapsed.
 The population concentrated itself in the higher and drier areas of the town.
 The defences were however strengthened and the cemeteries remained in use, notably with burials of males wearing so-called military-style mercenary belts.
-Historian David Nash Ford identifies the community as the Cair Guinntguic ("Fort Venta") listed by Nennius among the 28 cities of Britain in his History of the Britains.
+Historian David Nash Ford identifies the community as the Cair Guinntguic ("Fort Venta") listed by Nennius among the 28 cities of Britain in his History of the Britons.

 Following the Roman withdrawal from Britain in 410, urban life seems to have ceased around 450, although a small administrative centre might have continued after that on the site of the later Anglo-Saxon palace.
 Amid the Anglo-Saxon settlement of Britain, cemeteries dating to the 6th and 7th centuries suggest a revival of settlement and Wintanceastre became the usual court for the kings of Wessex, and then for other Saxon, Danish, and Norman kings of England.